Screenings & Affordable Blood Tests

 Complete Men’s Wellness Package – includes Chemistry/Hematology Profile (Infection, Anemia, Liver Disease, Clotting ability, Kidney and adrenal function, Liver function, Bone disease, Tissue disease or damage, Heart function, Liver function, Muscle function, Coronary heart disease), Thyroid Screen (Thyroid function), Vitamin D Screen (Bone metabolism, Parathyroid function), A1C Screen (Diabetes, Glucose), and Prostate Disease Screen – 180.

 Blood test results are mailed directly to the participant within three weeks from the date of the fair.
-We accept Visa, MasterCard, check and cash.
+We accept credit cards, check and cash.

-Fasting is not required for blood screenings, but for optimal glucose testing results we recommend fasting for 10–12 hours.
+Fasting is not required for blood screenings, but for optimal glucose, cholesterol and triglyceride testing results we recommend fasting for 10–12 hours.
 People with diabetes should not fast.
 Check with your medical provider for specific recommendations.
 You are encouraged to drink plenty of water and continue to take prescription medications.

 Health Fairs are community-driven events; each community decides what screenings to offer, what kind of educators to invite.
 The following screenings may or may not be available at any given Fair.
 With only a few exceptions where marked, the screenings are free.
 We usually provide event highlights on our Facebook page a week before a Health Fair, and information about available screenings is sometimes included.